virtual-maker/MySensors.Tools/README.md

 ## ChannelScannerRF24
 A nRF24L01+ based WiFi Channel Scanner optimised for MySensors RF24 radios.

+The code is based on the Poor Man's Wireless 2.4GHz Scanner, created March 2011 by Rolf Henkel

-Uses an nRF24L01+ connected to an Arduino AVR Uno/Nano/Mini
+This tool uses an nRF24L01+ connected to an Arduino AVR Uno/Nano/Mini:

 ```
 Cables are: